amazing-print/amazing_print/README.md

 [![RubyGems][gem_downloads_badge]][ruby_gems]
 [![Gitter](https://badges.gitter.im/amazing-print/community.svg)](https://gitter.im/amazing-print/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Amazing Print is a fork of [AmazingPrint](https://github.com/awesome-print/awesome_print) which became stale and should be used in it's place to avoid conflicts.
+AmazingPrint is a fork of [AwesomePrint](https://github.com/awesome-print/awesome_print) which became stale and should be used in it's place to avoid conflicts.
 It is a Ruby library that pretty prints Ruby objects in full color exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.

 ### Supported Versions ###